 - Exploring English Language Learning and Teaching (MA TESOL)

-- Teaching English to Young Learners (MA ELT/MA TESOL Option Module)
+- Teaching English to Young Learners (MA TESOL Option Module)

-Amy won an NTSU Outstanding Teaching Award (School of Arts and Humanities) in 2016-17.
+Amy won an NTSU Outstanding Teaching Award (School of Arts and Humanities) in 2017.
 This is a student-led award, voted on by students in recognition of a staff member’s dedication to helping students reach their potential.
-In 2018-19, Amy was once again nominated by students.
+In 2019 and 2021, Amy was again nominated by students.
 Some of the comments made by students include:

 “Amy has been a great teacher and a great support for us all.
 She is incredibly knowledgeable and extremely kind.
 She understands students’ needs and concerns, and is always ready to help.
 In my school and university experience I have never met such an amazing teacher.
 She is an example for all of us who want to become teachers.”

 “Amy is a very supportive and motivating lecturer.
 She is very approachable, and attentive to all students ensuring students are enjoying the course, or need any advice and help.
 She is an excellent role model!”

 Amy completed her PhD in Applied Linguistics at Lancaster University.
 Prior to her PhD studies, Amy worked in a number of projects to document endangered aboriginal languages in Taiwan.
 She also taught English as a foreign language to young learners, junior high school students and university students for eleven years.

 She joined Nottingham Trent University in 2014, as the MA Course Leader.
 Before NTU, Amy led a similar course at Manchester Metropolitan University.

 Amy’s research involves the use of corpus approaches in studying pragmatics, and applications to language learning and teaching.
 She welcomes PhD proposals in the following areas especially: